 Based on our 50+ years of experience in the plastic molding industry, the K&B Team has compiled some of the top questions you should ask to get your project started and find an ideal match to create your tool.

-1. Do I need to have a detailed design ready?
+1. Do I need to have a detailed design ready to show my injection molder?

 Not at all.
 One of the many services that K&B and similar molders offer is design consultation, right from the start.
 In fact, the earlier a molder gets involved in the design process, the better results you’re likely to see.
 They’ll help you break down your tool’s performance and design needs and save turnaround time, too.

-2. What’s wrong with sending my part overseas to save costs?
+2. What’s wrong with sending my part overseas to save costs vs. a local injection molder?

 A quality injection mold is the first step toward producing better parts.
 Molds manufactured overseas don’t always adhere to the same standards established in the United States, which may result in parts that are prone to wear and break under application stresses.

-There are also confidentiality issues with sending part offshore.
+Second, there are confidentiality issues with sending part offshore.
 Having a molder you can trust ensures the unique design of your parts remains unique — and is more reliable.

-More distance also means slower turnaround and less flexibility.
+Third, more distance also means slower turnaround and less flexibility.
 The longer a supply chain becomes, the more complicated the process gets — and while quick turnaround is possible, the client ends up paying additional costs for expedited delivery.
-Additionally, any part changes needed are difficult to make, and the customer ultimately bears the cost of obsolete inventory.
+And finally, any part changes needed are difficult to make, and the customer ultimately bears the cost of obsolete inventory.

 3. Is my project a good fit for injection molding?
 What industries do plastic injection molders work with?